xi/flekky/README.md

     $ python flaky.py build

-Please note that Flaky uses crawling to find your pages.
-It starts with `index.html` and follows links from there.
-If a page is never linked it will not be included in the build.

 Flaky also comes with a built-in development server that will allow you to preview what the generated site will look like in your browser locally.